I gave the original glass making program a try at the glass workshop!

 With a pair of scissors in your right hand, turn the rod back and forth with your left hand.

-While It’s not easy to move both hands at the same time, there’s no worry, because the craftsman will guide you along the way.
+While It’s not easy to move both hands at the same time, there’s nothing to worry about though because the craftsman will guide you along the way.

 As the glass cools and solidifies, the color gradually begins to change.